 Rhode Island Energy seeks to encourage off-peak charging behavior as Rhode Islanders transition to electric vehicles.
+This pathway is expected to be a low-cost pathway to reduce peak demand.

 Voluntary

 Rhode Island Energy proposes a new communications strategy to encourage voluntary peak reduction through any means or technology by any customer in response to peak events.